-Growing up in the 70’s and 80’s, I had the chance to see a lot of ice chests in action.
+Growing up in the 70s and 80s, I had the chance to see a lot of ice chests in action.
 I grew up in Florida, which meant farming, fishing and a little bit of time spent swimming and boating.
 All of these activities were made much easier if you had a good cooler to keep things on ice in the abusive heat.
 When I had a chance to review this Siberian Cooler, I jumped at it.

 Cheap coolers – like the styrofoam jobs you could buy in the 7-Eleven on the way to the beach – were eschewed by my dad.
 He was always looking for a top notch insulated cooler that would keep a mess of fish on ice or help transport Christmas dinner leftovers home from a relative’s house.

 While we tried many, none really compared to the high performance coolers being offered today.
 While cheap coolers are still available, a lot of companies now offer super insulated chests.
 Though we weren’t wealthy, I know dad would have ponied up the dough for one of these back in the day.

 One top-end cooler company is Siberian Coolers.
 Recently, the company sent me a 45-quart Classic cooler to test, and I’ve been darn impressed by it.

 Ok, coolers may not be the most exciting thing I ever talk about on this site.
 But, they are immensely valuable.
 From keeping grandma’s leftovers fresh on your way back to your college dorm to keeping important medicine chilled during a disaster, a good ice chest can be worth its weight in gold.

 The Siberian Coolers Classic models are all made with a LLDPE (linear low-density polyethylene) shell that has PE foam injected into it to offer excellent insulating properties.
 A flat rubber seal is attached to the underside of the lid and two heavy-duty rubber latches keep everything tight.